nominal-systems/dmi-engine/README.md

 ## Installation

-In order to be able to install `@line-studio` scoped packages, you will need to generate a GitHub Personal Access Token (PAT) with at least the `read:packages` scope.
+In order to be able to install `@nominal-systems` scoped packages, you will need to generate a GitHub Personal Access Token (PAT) with at least the `read:packages` scope.
 More info on creating PATs on the [GitHub Docs](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 In order to authenticate with the GitHub Package Registry, export an environment variable `GHP_TOKEN` with the value of the PAT and run